BLINDNESS AND EARNING WORK CREDITS FOR SSD BENEFITS

 CANNON DISABILITY LAW WINS SSD BENEFITS FOR THE BLIND

 If you have a visual impairment that prevents you from working, contact Cannon Disability Law.
 We are happy to help you file for benefits online.
 Also, we will help you appeal your benefit denials.
 We can help you apply for and win disability benefits in Utah or Nevada.
 We also practice disability law in Idaho and California.
-You can trust our experience.
+You can hire us anywhere you live and we will come to you.